equinor/ops-actions/CONTRIBUTING.md

 A maintainer should:

-- Have complete understanding of GitHub Actions.
+- Have advanced understanding of GitHub Actions.
-- Have complete understanding of our best practices.
+- Have advanced understanding of our best practices.
 - Communicate and share with other maintainers.

 ### 👮‍♂️ Administrators